Fudan-iGEM/2025-wiki/pages/design.md

 Subsequent reports have revealed a strong correlation between this emergent multicellularity and the loss-of-function of the *ACE2* gene.
 Furthermore, during the process of directed evolution, it was consistently observed that diploid yeast rapidly evolve to become tetraploid.[^9]

-To ensure the stability of the introduced genes in our chassis, we integrate the following modules into the genome.
+To improve the [safety](/safety/#genomic-integration-over-plasmids) of our chassis, we integrate the following modules into the genome.
 However, given the time constraints and the fact that *S. cerevisiae* naturally exhibits highly efficient homologous recombination, we strategically chose to rely on only homologous recombination without introducing additional CRISPR/Cas9 (which might increase genome integration efficient).
 This approach was adapted from the yeast modular DNA assembly methods described by Lee et al.[^6].

 #### *ACE2* Deletion

 *ACE2* encodes a transcription factor that, when disrupted, prevents mother-daughter cell separation after budding[^8], leading to the formation of a multicellular yeast system.

-To validate the feasibility of handling multicellular yeast, we first used the *ACE2&Delta;* Y55 strain (gift from [Prof. Ratcliff](http://snowflakeyeastlab.com/), a diploid yeast).
+To validate the feasibility of handling multicellular yeast, we first used the *ACE2&Delta;* Y55 strain (a gift from [Prof. Ratcliff](http://snowflakeyeastlab.com/), a diploid yeast).
 We observed the formation of multicellular clusters, clearly visualized through [cell wall staining](/results/#fig1) under a fluoresence microscope.

 ### Module 2 — Response to External Signal